Powerlearnproject/se-day1-assignment-FearGod12-1/README.md

 #Part 1: Introduction to Software Engineering

+what software engineering is and its importance:

+Software engineering is the systematic application of engineering principles to design, develop, test, and maintain software systems.
+It involves applying scientific and practical knowledge to create reliable, efficient, and scalable software solutions.
+Importance in the technology industry:

-Explain what software engineering is and discuss its importance in the technology industry.
+Enables creation of complex software systems that power modern technology Ensures software quality, reliability, and maintainability ImprovExplain what software engineering is and discuss its importance in the technology industry.

 Software engineering is the systematic application of engineering principles to design, develop, test, and maintain software systems.
 It involves applying scientific and practical knowledge to create reliable, efficient, and scalable software solutions.
 Importance in the technology industry: